kithmina1999/worklenz-astro/src/content/blog/casual-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [easyproject-alternative, worksection-alternative, accelo-alternative, teamweek-alternative]
+related: [toggl-plan-self-hosted-alternative, evernote-teams-self-hosted-alternative, gantt-project-self-hosted-alternative, flowlu-self-hosted-alternative]
 ---